Admission is restricted to members of the Traditional Anglican Church and other Continuing Anglican Churches as approved by the Board of Regents.

 Master of Divinity and Bachelor of Theology Programs

 Admission to the Master of Divinity and Bachelor of Theology programs is granted by the Board of Regents based upon the following criteria and supporting documentation:

 1. Acceptance as a postulant (candidate for ordination) from among the Provinces of the Traditional Anglican Church, and those of the Continuing Anglican Church accepted by the Board of Regents.
 Acceptance as a postulant must be signified by letter from the Bishop Ordinary of the postulant’s Diocese.

 2. Successful completion of post-secondary education at an accredited university or college; or an equivalent combination of education and life experience (as determined by the Board of Regents on a case by case basis).

-3. Completion by the candidate of the Admissions Application requiring the following information from the candidate:
+3. Completion by the candidate of the Admissions Application:

 - Admission Application for Students Not Seeking Ordination